elliosam03/CSCI-201-Final-Project/README.md

-This program presents the user with a Library Menu from where they can choose between 8 differnet routes to take.
+This program presents the user with a Library Menu from where they can choose between 8 different routes to take.
 In order, the options are to View all books, View all patrons, Search for books by genre, Checkout a book, Return a book, Add a book, Add a patron, or Exit the program.